-2.22 Adhesives and clamping:
+2.24 Adhesives and clamping:

-Carbon foils that have areal densities greater than about 20 μg/cm2 often need to be adhered to their frames with an adhesive.
+Carbon foils that have areal densities greater than about 20 μ g/cm2 often need to be adhered to their frames with an adhesive.
 We have used epoxies, cyanoacrylate cement, Duco cement, sodium silicate solution, Sauereisen cements, 15% flexible collodion in amyl acetate, and graphite paint.
 Our current favorite epoxies are Henkel/Hysol Tra-Bond 2151 and Master-Bond EP42HT.
-Each adhesive has its own area of utility [Jolivet & Stoner (2006) and (2008)] Frames can also be coated with a thin layer of Apiezon L, Krytox LVP or Dow Corning high vacuum grease prior to picking up the foil; the grease allows the foil's strains to relax as it is bombarded [Greene (2003); Stoner & Miller (2006)] [Grease will not indefinitely prevent a thick foil from curling.].
+Each adhesive has its own area of utility [Jolivet & Stoner (2006) and (2008)] Frames can also be coated with a thin layer of Apiezon L, Krytox LVP or Dow Corning high vacuum grease prior to picking up the foil; the grease allows the foil's strains to relax as it is bombarded

+Page 21 of 41 pages Products 2023a Copyright 2023 The Arizona Carbon Foil Co., Inc. [Greene (2003); Stoner & Miller (2006)] [Grease will not indefinitely prevent a thick foil from curling.].
 Customer should be aware that the abovementioned vacuum greases and many epoxies creep visibly onto carbon foils, at room temperature, over distances of several mm in times of the order of 40 hours.
-Vacuum greases typically have vapor pressures of the order of 10-4 to 10-5 torr at temperatures of 200 °C, so usually cannot be used at elevated temperatures.
+Vacuum greases typically have vapor pressures of the order of 10^{-4} to 10^{-5} torr at temperatures of 200 °C, so usually cannot be used at elevated temperatures.